 For months I have put off writing what is to follow.
 Hungry Hill, the wonderful neighborhood I grew up in, was a very political neighborhood.
 From 1946 – 1962, Hungry Hill provided the 2 Mayors who served during those years.
 Danny Brunton 1945 -1957 and Tommy O’Connor 1957 – 1961.
 Both Mayors Brunton and O’Connor were Democrats and outstanding leaders.
 Most of the leaders from Hungry Hill, whether they were Aldermen, City Councilors, State Representatives or State Senators, they were all Democrats.

-In late 1957 as an 11-year-old, I met 2 individuals who had a profound affect on my life and interestin politics and government.
-Attorney William T. Foley and Attorney Charles V. Ryan, Jr. Attorney Foley was a candidate for District Attorney and Charlie Ryan was his campaign manager.
+In late 1957 as an 11-year-old, I met 2 individuals who had a profound affect on my life and interest in politics and government.
+Attorney William T. Foley (no relation to the City Councilor) and future mayor Charles V. Ryan, Jr. Attorney Foley was a candidate for District Attorney and Charlie Ryan was his campaign manager.
 From both, I learned how to campaign on the streets of the neighborhood.
 Doing literature drops, running errands, helping to put up campaign signs and any other task that could be done by an 11 year- old.
 In 1961, I worked on the campaign of Charlie Ryan, who was elected Mayor that year.
-I have told many people that Bill Foley and Charlie Ryan were my political Godfathers.
+I have told many people that Attorney Foley and Charlie Ryan were my political Godfathers.

 Hungry Hill was a predominantly an Irish neighbor.
-It was so Irish, my parents during the Christmas Seasons, received many Christmas cards that were addressed, O’Gulewicz.
+It was so Irish, my parents during the Christmas Seasons, sometimes received Christmas cards that were addressed, O’Gulewicz.
 Yes, Ogulewicz with an apostrophe, like O’Sullivan, O’Malley etc. The neighborhood was very proud of its United States Senator, John F. Kennedy.
 In 1958 I met Kennedy and again it had a profound affect on my political leanings.
 1960 arrived and Senator Kennedy was candidate for President.
-The neighborhood was Kennedy Country.
-I did Kennedy for President literature drops, sold campaign buttons and on the night before the eve of the 1960 election, I helped put up signs throughout the neighbor.
-Kennedy was to ride through the neighborhood from Westover Air Force Base to Court Square in downtown Springfield for a final campaign rally.
-On January 20, 1961, because of a blizzard and a snow day, I along with everyone in the neighborhood watched the inauguration of President John F. Kennedy.
+The Hungry Hill neighborhood was Kennedy Country.
+I did Kennedy for President literature drops, sold campaign buttons and on the night before the eve of the 1960 election, I helped put up signs throughout the neighborhood.
+Kennedy was to ride through the Hill from Westover Air Force Base to Court Square in downtown Springfield for a final campaign rally.
+On January 20, 1961, because of a blizzard and a snow day, I along with virtually everyone in the neighborhood, watched the inauguration of President John F. Kennedy.

 In 1983, after much persuasion, I campaigned for a seat on the Springfield City Council.
 I was honored by the voters of Springfield when they elected me to one of the 9 at large seats on the City Council out of 67 candidates.
 I was honored to serve the people of Springfield for 6 years.
 In 1984, once again John Kerry asked me to head up his campaign in Springfield for United States Senator.
 I did this by taking on the entire political establishment of Western Massachusetts, which was supporting a local political power, the former Speaker of the Massachusetts House.
 Kerry won Western Massachusetts and was elected U.S. Senator.